-I love BBQ and even though California isn’t often one of the spots you think of when you think about BBQ, we still have a ton of great spots like Phil’s and Salty’s.
-Thus when I heard that a small BBQ spot in Big Pine was on Yelp’s best restaurants of 2014 list as number one I knew I had to try it out.
-Now I am not sure how they made this list, as it seems to be pretty skewed to California but when a company that big makes a list like this you have to assume they would pick a number one that would be good.
+I love BBQ; and even though California isn’t often somewhere you think of when you think about BBQ, we still have a ton of great options like Phil’s and Salty’s.
+Thus when I heard that a small BBQ spot in Big Pine was on Yelp’s best restaurants of 2014 list as number one, I knew I had to try it out.
+I am happy to say that this spot lived up to expectations and that I have been back a half dozen times since the initial visit.
+Here is all the information so you can check it out as well.

 - No vegetarian options

-As I drove up I was excited to see that they had not run out of meat as the smoker was going strong and that I would finally be able to try this mythical unicorn of a restaurant.
+As I drove up on my first visit, I was excited to see that they had not run out of meat as the smoker was going strong, and they were open for business.

-After waiting in line at the small walk up counter I ask if there was anything that let me try all of the meat they had and I was shown a three meat sampler for $17.
-This was expensive but I had to give it a try so I subbed chicken for pulled pork and got pork, tri-tip and ribs.
-This came with two sides and I went with potato salad and green pepper chili, then I sat down on the benches and waited for my meal.
+After waiting in line at the small, walk-up counter, I asked if there was anything that let me try all of the meat they had.
+I was happy to find out that there is a three-meat sampler, and that is what I went with.
+The sampler was pricey at around $18, but I had to give it a try, so I subbed chicken for pulled pork and got pork, tri-tip, and ribs.
+This came with two sides, and I went with potato salad and green pepper chili, then I sat down on the benches and waited for my meal.

-Ten minutes later I had a full selection of meat sitting in front of me and I was ready to dive in.
-I started with the sides and the potato salad was not great so I moved onto the chili.
-The chili was fantastic and I would highly recommend you select that as one of your sides.
-It was spicy but not overpowering and my vegetarian wife loved it as well.
+Ten minutes later, I had a full selection of meat sitting in front of me, and I was ready to dive in.
+I started with the sides, and the potato salad was not great, so I moved onto the chili.
+The chili was fantastic though, and I would highly recommend you select that as one of your sides.
+It was spicy but not overpowering, and my vegetarian wife loved it as well.

-Next I dove into the ribs and they were tender and flavorful.
-They practically fell off the bone and with a little extra BBQ sauce I practically inhaled them.
-I figured that the rest of the meat couldn’t be as good but when I ate the pork it was even better than the ribs.
-It had a sweet tang to it that shows it was rubbed well and cooked to perfection.
-I moved onto the tri tip and was shocked to find it was even better than the pork.
+Next, I dove into the ribs, and they were tender and flavorful.
+They practically fell off the bone, and with a little extra BBQ sauce, I practically inhaled them.
+I figured that the rest of the meat couldn’t be as good, but when I ate the pork, it was even better than the ribs.
+It had a sweet tang to it that showed it was rubbed well and cooked to perfection.
+I moved onto the tri-tip and was shocked to find it was even better than the pork.
 It was tender and full of flavor.